 A high-level neural network API running on top of TensorFlow.
 It allows AI developers to quickly prototype and test deep learning models.

-Rapid prototyping, image recognition models, and simple deep learning workflows.
+Rapid prototyping, image recognition models, simple deep learning workflows, and classroom demos.

 XGBoost